Vladimir Picheta: Biography

 One of the versions of Picheta's release from exile is associated with the name of Edvard Beneš, the Minister of Foreign Affairs of Czechoslovakia (in the future, the President of Czechoslovakia).
 According to the memoirs of A.I.
 Picheta (the second wife of Vladimir Ivanovich), in June 1934 Beneš visited Moscow to establish diplomatic relations with the Soviet Union.
 During a meeting with Stalin, to the question of the head of the government of the Soviet Union, what the minister would like to see in the Union, with whom to talk, Beneš replied: “I would like to meet with the famous Slavic scholar, Professor Picheta, otherwise in Czechoslovakia, there are rumors that he is arrested and he is not even alive."
 By order of Stalin, Picheta was urgently taken from Vyatka, presented with a fake certificate of a corresponding member of the Academy of Sciences of the Soviet Union, and presented to Beneš.
 After returning to Prague, Beneš hosted a press conference for Czechoslovakia and foreign journalists.
 When asked about his meetings in the Soviet Union, he said that he had met with a famous scientist, Slavic scholar, Professor Vladimir Picheta.
 “Rumors of his arrest and death, fortunately, have not been confirmed,” Beneš said.

 The historian Yury F. Ivanov, without questioning the possibility of Beneš' interference, based on archival materials, suggested that in the summer of 1934 the Minister of Foreign Affairs of Czechoslovakia was not in the USSR, the visit took place a year later, when he visited Moscow to exchange ratifications earlier the concluded agreement on mutual assistance.
 This means that Picheta's release from exile took place no earlier than three months before the end of the term set for the scientist by the OGPU Collegium.

 Either thanks to the intervention of Benes or as a result of Picheta's petition to the CEC for early release, his case was reviewed and on April 26, 1935, the scientist was released early.
 In 1935–1936. he resumes his scientific and teaching activities.
-Since 1937 he has been working as a senior researcher at the Institute of History of the Academy of Sciences of the Soviet Union, 1938 - as a professor at the Moscow Pedagogical Institute named after Lenin and Moscow State University.
+Since 1937 he has been working as a senior researcher at the Institute of History of the Academy of Sciences of the Soviet Union, 1938 – as a professor at the Moscow Pedagogical Institute named after Lenin and Moscow State University.
 In 1939, on his initiative, the sector of Slavic studies of the Institute of History of the Academy of Sciences of the USSR and the Department of History of the Southern and Western Slavs of Moscow State University was organized.
 The next year he was reinstated in the rank of academician of the Academy of Sciences of the BSSR, which he was deprived of in 1930.
+From the second half (probably from November) of 1943, Celina Bobińska and Żanna Kormanowa attended his seminar.
 Since 1946, Picheta has been deputy director of the Institute of Slavic Studies of the Academy of Sciences of the USSR.